George Henry White: Political career

 Should not a nation be just to all her citizens, protect them alike in all their rights, on every foot of her soil, in a word, show herself capable of governing all within her domain before she undertakes to exercise sovereign authority over those of a foreign land—with foreign notions and habits not at all in harmony with our American system of government?
 Or, to be more explicit, should not charity first begin at home?

 Following the actions of North Carolina Democrats in 1899, who passed a suffrage amendment to the state constitution to disenfranchise blacks, White chose not to seek a third term in the 1900 elections.
 He told the Chicago Tribune, "I cannot live in North Carolina and be a man and be treated as a man."
 He announced plans to leave his home state and start a law practice in Washington, DC at the end of his term.
 White also blamed the continued newspaper attacks on his character, claiming that these had ruined the health of his wife.

 I am certain the excitement of another campaign would kill her...My wife is a refined and educated woman, and she has suffered terribly because of the attacks on me.

 White delivered his final speech in the House on January 29, 1901:

 This is perhaps the Negroes' temporary farewell to the American Congress, but let me say, Phoenix-like he will rise up some day and come again.
 These parting words are in behalf of an outraged, heart-broken, bruised and bleeding, but God-fearing people; faithful, industrious, loyal, rising people – full of potential force.

 On March 4, 1901, at the moment that White's term formally ended, white legislators in Raleigh celebrated.
 North Carolina Democrat A. D. Watts announced:

 George H. White, the insolent negro... has retired from office forever.
 And from this hour on no negro will again disgrace the old State in the council of chambers of the nation.
 For these mercies, thank God."

-Watts was appointed as the first state Department of Revenue Secretary in 1921, resigning in 1923, after police caught him with an African-American prostitute.